Kayinnasaki/kayin.moe-article-pages/01.writing/minor-updates/item.md

 I've also removed "Game Journal:" from the title of some older articles.
 No one should care, but it's use felt arbitrary.
 Now, Game Journal should ONLY refer to grab-bags and shorts, and not full, in depth write-ups.

 Also thank you Camille for the heads up that the RSS feeds were broken due to a bug I introduced while starting these changes.
 I've modified things to make them work but it involved moving the RSS feeds.
 They SHOULD auto redirect, but if you have any problems, [tool tip="...
 My email link, which was ALSO broken until Camille pointed it out"]please tweet or email me[/tool].

+**edit:** I moved the RSS feed AGAIN but this should be the last time.
+I got a better understanding of what's going on with things now with the rss plugin.